 It's also good to keep in mind that you don't need that much oil for a small batch of soap.
 There are a lot of sites out there that suggest higher amounts than are really beneficial.
 In my opinion, this post from Modern Soapmaking is the resource when it comes to learning about amounts for specific essential oils, as used in soap making.
 No other resource I've found comes close to this level of information, and I recommend it as a must-read for any natural soap maker.

 This is one of my strongest suggestions for really saving money when you're starting out.
-There are so many soap recipes available online, and honestly - there are plenty that aren't that great, or are even published with errors that can lead to failed batches!
+There are so many soap recipes available online, and honestly - there are MANY that aren't that great, or are even published with errors that can lead to failed batches!

 When you're first getting started, look for recipes from a highly-rated soap making book, or from well-known blogs that specialize in soap making.
 The Nerdy Farm Wife, Simple Life Mom, and Healing Harvest Homestead all have excellent, reliable recipes.